 Plano’s May Artfest brought sounds of children laughing.
 It brought pop covers from local live bands and the rumble of local stalls selling homemade work.
 But wafting over that was another sound reminiscent of older times.

-Hidden between Haggard Park and the sidewalk chalk area, a large truck projected the sound of a pipe organ.
+Hidden between Haggard Park and the sidewalk chalk area, a large trailer projected the sound of a pipe organ.

 Event patrons walked by on their way to get cotton candy, or perhaps to watch the live creation of a painting nearby.
 But their eyes, their ears, and eventually their legs were stopped by the sound.

 Perhaps they had heard it from a movie, or perhaps from church.
-Perhaps they’d turned the radio station to something classical one day and heard air rushing through reeds.
+Perhaps they’d turned the radio station to something classical one day and heard air rushing through pipes.

 It came from the self-playing pipe organ built by Plano resident Steven Reed.